-These job search materials are marketing communications.
 One of the main principles of marketing is to know your target audience and understand their “pain points”, so that you can position yourself as their problem solver.

 It may seem counterintuitive, but the more you niche your marketing and job search efforts towards specific employers, the more appealing you’ll be as a candidate.

 As much as possible, you want to focus your personal marketing materials, and present yourself, as the best hiring choice for specific employers.

 You can see side-by-side how much a job search campaign is like running a marketing campaign in business:

 |Know your products and/or services intimately||Know yourself and define your personal brand|

 |Understand your target audience||Target specific employers you want to work for|

 |Know why your target audience needs your products and/or services||Research your target employers for market intelligence and company/industry insight|

 |Create marketing communications about your products and/or services that promote what they will do for your target audience.||Write compelling content (for your resume, LinkedIn profile and other materials) that will resonate with your target employers|

 |Market your products and/or services across multiple channels||Communicate your good-fit qualities via social media and in person|